Dr. phil. habil. Susanne Koch

 Reviews for scientific journals:

-Critical Policy Studies, Forest Policy and Economics, Journal of Political Ecology, Journal of Responsible Innovation, Land Use Policy, Minerva, Society & Natural Resources, Allgemeine Forst- und Jagdzeitschrift
+Critical Policy Studies, Current Opinion in Environmental Sustainability, Environmental Science and Policy, Forest Policy and Economics, Global Environmental Change, Higher Education, Journal of Political Ecology, Journal of Responsible Innovation, Land Use Policy, Minerva, Society and Natural Resources

 Konferenzbeiträge (mit peer-review)